weapons-and-armor

 Table of Contents

-The central component was the dō (cuirass), constructed from horizontal rows of iron or leather plates — typically lacquered to resist moisture — bound together with silk or leather lacing called odoshi.
-The lacing was both functional and decorative, with intricate patterns that often denoted clan affiliation.
-The helmet, or kabuto, featured a distinctive bowl-shaped dome (hachi) with a small crest (maedate) that served as a clan or personal emblem.
+The central component, the dō (cuirass), was constructed from horizontal rows of iron or leather plates — typically lacquered to resist moisture — bound together with silk or leather lacing called odoshi.
+This lacing was both functional and decorative, with intricate patterns that often denoted clan affiliation.
+The helmet, or kabuto, featured a distinctive bowl-shaped dome (hachi) with a small crest (maedate) serving as a clan or personal emblem.
 A key feature was the shikoro, a flared neck guard of articulated plates attached to the helmet's base.

-Armor of this period was remarkably heavy — often weighing 25–30 kilograms (55–66 pounds) — but it was carefully balanced for use on horseback.
 Lower-body protection included kusazuri (tassets) hanging from the waist and suneate (shin guards).
 Arm protection came from kote (sleeves) made of fabric or small plates.
 The level of craftsmanship already indicated a culture that valued both utility and beauty.
+The ō-yoroi was not merely a suit of armor — it was a statement of status, clan identity, and personal honor, often decorated with intricate family crests and precious materials.

-The Gempei War (1180–1185) and the establishment of the Kamakura shogunate marked a turning point.
-As battles increasingly involved infantry — ashigaru foot soldiers — the bulky ō-yoroi proved cumbersome.
-A lighter, more flexible armor called dō-maru (body wrap) gained popularity.
-Unlike the ō-yoroi, which was open on the right side and worn with a separate side plate, the dō-maru wrapped around the torso and fastened under the right arm, offering better mobility for dismounted combat.
+The Gempei War (1180–1185) and the establishment of the Kamakura shogunate marked a turning point in military tactics.
+As battles increasingly involved infantry — ashigaru foot soldiers — the bulky ō-yoroi proved cumbersome on foot.
+A lighter, more flexible armor called dō-maru (body wrap) gained popularity, especially among lower-ranking samurai and ashigaru.
+Unlike the ō-yoroi, which was open on the right side and worn with a separate side plate (waidate), the dō-maru wrapped around the torso and fastened under the right arm, offering far better mobility for dismounted combat.

-The dō-maru used the same plate-and-lace construction but was typically lighter and less expensive, making it more accessible to lower-ranking samurai and even elite ashigaru.
-During the Muromachi period, the haramaki (belly wrap) variant emerged, fastening at the back and offering even greater flexibility.
+The dō-maru used the same plate-and-lace construction but was typically lighter and less expensive.
+During the Muromachi period, the haramaki (belly wrap) variant emerged, fastening at the back, offering even greater flexibility for foot soldiers.
+This period also saw the rise of the ashigaru as a formalized military class, and armorers developed more standardized, cost-effective designs to equip them in larger numbers.

 Materials and Decorative Flourishes